DanielSpaniel8/file-rift/README.md

 ## Building apks

-FileRift can build and sign an apk for you, adding and/or recoding the required files, then optionally install it.
+FileRift can build and sign an apk for you, adding and/or recoding the required files, then optionally install it. **Important: you need to have java installed and in your PATH**.
 Trigger this functionality by setting rift_mode to "build" in `config.py`, or by using the `--build` flag.
 Start by making a `.frproject` file in the `projects` folder.
 This file defines what apk to use, which files to add and recode and the command to execute after signing.
 You can look at `projects/example.frproject` to see how the syntax looks.
 To select a project, change set `project_name` in `config.py` to the name of the project file, without the file extension.
 So to select `projects/hello.frproject`, set it to "hello".
 You can also select the project by using the `--build-project` flag followed by the name:
 ```
 python3 FileRift.py --build-project hello